libgraviton/vcap-config-loader/README.md

 to make it very easy to configure services based on things cloudfoundry injects through the VCAP_SERVICES env variable.

+This package adheres to [SemVer](http://semver.org/spec/v2.0.0.html) versioning.

+It uses a github version of [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) in which new features and bugfixes must be merged to develop using a github pull request.
+It uses the standard git-flow naming conventions with the addition of a 'v' prefix to version tags.

 ## Install

 ```bash